radix-r/toDoOrg/README.md

 run: ./orgScript.bash \<my to-do list name>

-I'm pretty sure this only work with Linux.
+I'm pretty sure this only works with Linux.
 This is best used in conjunction with Dropbox of some other file sharing scheme.
 I recommend having a Dropbox folder on your computer and running ./orgScript.bash \<my to-do list name>.
-Then on you phone getting the Dropbox app.
+Then on your phone getting the Dropbox app.
 This way you have a mobile, self organizing to-do list.

 ## Basic format of to-do list: